Clortox/Deck/README.md

 ![Internals](/Media/Pictures/PXL_20200928_194414310.jpg)
 ![Inventor](/Media/Inventor-ScreenShots/sc1.JPG)

+## About

+I was inspired by [r/cyberDeck](https://www.reddit.com/r/cyberDeck/), and more specifically the build by [jdoscher](https://back7.co/home/raspberry-pi-recovery-kit).
+This took me about 2 months and around 200 dollars.
+I already had many of the parts laying around, so I saved quite a bit compared to buying all new.
+The only thing not included here is the kit of M3 and M5 screws used to mount everything together.
+The deck has a slot that i chose to make a case for the hackrf.
+The slot on the right hand side of the screen however, can be inserted with anything, all you need is to design your own insert piece and print it!
+In jdoscher's build he included a switch, however I didn't see this being usede for networking, and would use it more for SDR projects, specifically satellite hunting.
+If you want to use something like a RTL-SDR however, feel free to design a part and do a pull request!
+I'd love to collect parts and make a reposity for a simple cyberDeck for anyone to build.

 ## Contents
-1. Stl files
-  ..* All the files needed to 3d print to work with the exact components i used
+1. Stl files: All the files needed to 3d print to work with the exact components i used
-2. Ipt files
-  ..* The files that can be opened in Inventor, I used Inventor Pro 2019 to create all files, except for the display bracket, credit for that goes to jdoscher, find his build [here](https://github.com/jdoscher/Back7co-Raspberry_Pi_Recovery_Kit)
+2. Ipt files: The files that can be opened in Inventor, I used Inventor Pro 2019 to create all files, except for the display bracket, credit for that goes to jdoscher, find his build [here](https://github.com/jdoscher/Back7co-Raspberry_Pi_Recovery_Kit)
-3. Code
-  ..* Theres not much to talk about here, just some basic setup stuff and useful utilities, like the clock, and a tool to adjust the display brightness (NOT ADDED YET)
+3. Code: Theres not much to talk about here, just some basic setup stuff and useful utilities, like the clock, and a tool to adjust the display brightness (NOT ADDED YET)
-4. Media
-  ..* Videos of the 3d prints, as well as pictures to help you build everything
+4. Media: Videos of the 3d prints, as well as pictures to help you build everything

 ## Shopping list